A Revised Honor Code

 The Honor Code

 The Honor Code is an enduring tradition at the College with documented history that originates as far back as 1736.
-Today, students administer the Honor Oath to each incoming freshman and educate faculty and administration on the relevance of the Code and its application to students' lives at the College.
+Today, students administer the Honor pledge to each incoming student and educate faculty and administration on the relevance of the Code and its application to students' lives at the College.
 Students administer the Code through six Honor Councils and the Council of Chairs.

 "As a member of the William and Mary community, I pledge on my honor not to lie, cheat, or steal, either in my academic or personal life.
 I understand that such acts violate the Honor Code and undermine the community of trust, of which we are all stewards."